farkon00/stopgamebot/README.md

 Bot created by aiogram and Beatiful Soup 4.

+Also I have version with PyTelegramBotAPI, instruction the same.

 To use it on your channel:
 1. Download main.py file.
 2. Create bot in @BotFather